Unified way for computing dynamics of Bose-Einstein condensates and degenerate Fermi gases: Introduction

 The paper is organized as follows.
-In section 2 we introduce the GP equation for the scalar condensate and extend it to a spinor BEC.
-In the next section we rewrite the GP equation in dimensionless form.
-In section 4 we briefly describe a well known version of SOM for the case of a single GP equation.
-Next, we generalize this method to the spinor case (sections 5 and 6) and study its performance, in particular a conservation of constants of motion (section 7).
-We conclude in section 8.
+We start with bosons in Section \ref{Description}, where we introduce the Gross-Pitaevskii (GP) equation for the scalar condensate and extend it to a spinor BEC.
+In Section \ref{SOMscalar} we briefly describe a well known version of SOM for the case of a single GP equation.
+Next, we generalize this method to the spinor case (Sections \ref{SOMspinor}) and study its performance, in particular the conservation of constants of motion without dipolar (Section \ref{accuracy_tests}) and including dipolar interactions (Sections \ref{dipolar_int},\ref{numerical_results}).
+Then we discuss the way we treat the system of degenerate fermionic atoms (Section \ref{Fermi_gases}).
+We show that within the widely accepted approximations for Fermi systems their dynamics can be efficiently studied with the help of SOM method.
+We conclude in section \ref{conclusions}.